About Hanmore Land Management

 Ian then contracted his services to AgFirst as a Land Management Consultant for the next 11 years, honing his skills in sustainable land management, land planning, resource mapping, nutrient management and GIS for data analysis and resource mapping.
 In 2014, he completed an Advanced Nutrient Management Certificate through Massey University and became an Approved Competent Mapper for the National Environmental Standards for Plantation Forestry Erosion Susceptibility Classification.

-Over the last two years, Ian has been working closely with 20 Māori Title Trusts in Tai Tokerau, supporting them as they work towards their environmental goals.
+In 2020 - 2022, Ia worked closely with 20 Māori Title Trusts in Tai Tokerau, supporting them as they work towards their environmental goals.
 This project has given Ian invaluable knowledge and understanding, working within Te Ao Māori to reflect a kaitiakitanga approach to the whenua.

 In early 2021, Ian started Hanmore Land Management Ltd where he was able to continue to work with a number of different Māori trusts, from Northland to Waikato.
 He has helped to provide many different services, from Farm Environment Plans, Fresh Water Farm Plans and general mapping for rohe resources, to whole dairy farm paddock design, to beef grazing systems and everything in between.

 Ian is looking forward to supporting landowners in the Kaipara catchment to develop Sediment Reduction Plans over the coming years as part of the Kaipara Moana Remediation Programme.

 Ian currently lives on a 10.5ha lifestyle block east of Whangārei and also leases a bit of extra grazing land next door that allows him to run a small herd of breeding cows and some sheep.
 He’s an avid trail runner and loves hiking in the bush, he also still goes camping, fishing and free-diving in the same spots he did when he was younger.